AviatrixSystems/Docs/HowTos/aviatrix_china_overview.rst

 The following are the requirements to implement Aviatrix in AWS China, Azure China, and Alibaba China regions.

 - The Aviatrix Controller must be deployed in the China region, for example, AWS China Ningxia region.
 Currently, an Aviatrix Controller in the Global region (non-China) does not support Aviatrix Gateways deployment and management in the China region.
 Similarly, an Aviatrix Controller in the China region does not support Aviatrix Gateways deployment and management in the Global region.
-See `Unsupported Topologies <https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html#unsupported-topologies>`_.
+See `Unsupported Topologies`_.

 - You must have an Internet Content Provider (ICP) license.
 An ICP license is required for opening a CSP account in the China region.
-For more information, see `Acquiring a China ICP License <https://docs.aviatrix.com/HowTos/aviatrix_china_overview.html#acquiring-a-china-icp-license>`_.
+For more information, see `Acquiring a China ICP License`_.

 Unsupported Topologies
 ======================